ALIZAH K. LOWELL

 In addition to my clinical work, I also provide individual and group supervision to clinicians working in various settings.

 I am certified through the International Association of Eating Disorder Professionals (IAEDP) as an approved supervisor for those seeking certification as an eating disorder specialist (CEDS).
+I have extensive experience supervising trainees in different mental health disciplines as well as therapists in private practice.
+My goal is to help each therapist I work with build on their own strengths and skills, remove barriers impeding their work and develop their unique style as a clinician.

 I provide consultation and workshops on eating disorders, body image, family assessment and family work, among other topics.